ekut-es/hannah/README.md

 ## Installing dependencies

-Dependencies can either be installed to your Home-Directory or to a seperate pyenv.
+Dependencies can either be installed to your Home-Directory or to a seperate python virtual environment.

+### Setup of virtual environment (recommended)

+To install in a python virtual environment use for training on cpus:

+    ./bootstrap.sh --venv

+or for training on gpus:

+    ./bootstrap.sh --venv --gpu

+And activate the venv using:

+    source venv/bin/activate

+### Setup with installation to home directory

 Dependencies can be installed by invoking: